 Sub irrigation is the most water and nutrient efficient system of the 3 options presented in this report.
 One can obtain evaporation rates as low as 4 mm per day with sub irrigation.
-Sub irrigation is also very predictable with one study citing a coefficient of determination value of R=0.98 between predicted and measured soil moisture content.
+Sub irrigation is also very predictable with one study citing a coefficient of determination value of R^2 =0.98 between predicted and measured soil moisture content.
 With both precision and efficiency one can effectively optimize the growing condition for a crop.
 An additional benefit is that with few weeds one saves on labour costs, and with few crops lost to disease or leaf burn one can sell more food.

 Figure 8 : Crops which are sub irrigated can produce higher yield than crops which are irrigated using other systems.

-Source: http://modpod.modfarm.org
+Source: http://modpod.modfarm.org maintenance it must be dug up.

-While fewer workers are not needed while the system is in operation, many workers are needed when the system in being installed or maintained.
-When the system in installed the first time, it will hopefully be done before the top soil is added.
-However, when the system is due for maintenance it must be dug up.
 To remove the soil from the drip tape and recover the new drip tape will cost an estimated \$20,000 (see Appendix C).
 Sub irrigation systems also will require professional installation since staff will be unfamiliar with the system and how to set it up.
 This is a significant additional cost every time maintenance is required on the system.
 Additional maintenance may be provided by UBC staff, however instructing them on how to maintain the system will cost an indeterminate amount of money.